acidDrain/npcgen/README.md

 ## Requirements

-Emulate rolling (4) six-sided die by generating 10 random numbers (between 4 and 24).

-Next,
+We need to generate (9) `Ability Scores` for our character.
+In the physical world, we roll dice.
+Here, we'll mimick that process by generating random numbers.

+To generate these `Ability Scores` for our character, we will perform the following steps for each `Ability Score`.

+### Generating `Ability Scores`

+To generate an `Ability Score`, follow these steps:

+1. generate four random numbers between 1 and 6
-- drop the lowest result
+2. drop a single result that is the lowest
+3. add the three remaining values

+Once we have generated (9) `Ability Scores`, we can begin assigning them.

+### Assigning Scores

-- assign the resulting scores to `Attributes` according to `Class` priorities or custom user configuration, with highest scores assigned to lower priority (e.g. scores: 24, 11 -> Priority 1 = 24, Priority 2 = 11)
+- assign the resulting scores to `Ability Scores` according to `Class` priorities or custom user configuration, with highest scores assigned to lower priority (e.g. scores: 24, 11 -> Priority 1 = 24, Priority 2 = 11)
-- Since there are (9) `Attributes` to assign, if there are less than (9) `Attributes` configured with a priority, after assigning highest scores based on priorities, randomly assign the remaining scores to `Attributes` missing a configured priority
+- Since there are (9) `Ability Scores` to assign, if there are less than (9) `Ability Scores` configured with a priority, after assigning highest scores based on priorities, randomly assign the remaining scores to `Ability Scores` missing a configured priority
 - support `undefined` `Class`, `Race`.
 Some `NPC`s have no `Class` or `Race`

-### Attributes
+### Ability Scores

 - `Melee`
 - `Ranged`